 Clematis Warsaw Nike in shade (left) and sun (right).

 So what's a body to do???

-Buy from a reputable greenhouse - and remember that you get what you pay for!
+- Buy from a reputable nursery - and remember that you get what you pay for!
 If you should get a mismarked clematis, you should be able to return it.